Memories (Hugh Hopper song): Siti Nurhaliza and Whitney Houston version

 A cover version of "Memories" was recorded by Malaysian artist Siti Nurhaliza and featured vocals from American artist Whitney Houston taken from the 1982 Material cover of the song, recorded when Houston was 19.
 Houston had died in 2012.
 This rendition was first performed live at the Dato' Siti Nurhaliza & Friends Concert on 2 April 2016, a special concert to mark her 20th year in the Malaysian music scene.
-It was performed as a "digital duet" where Siti sang along with prerecorded Houston's vocals.
+It was performed as a "digital duet" where Siti sang along with Houston's pre-recorded vocals.

 The pairing was the idea of Adam Kidron, CEO of Yonder Music.
-On 10 December 2016, "Memories" was released exclusively on Yonder Music music streaming app and on the same day, its music video was televised on Astro Ria and published on Yonder Music Malaysia's YouTube account.
+On 10 December 2016, "Memories" was released exclusively on Yonder Music's streaming app and on the same day, its music video was televised on Astro Ria and published on Yonder Music Malaysia's YouTube account.

 "Memories" marked Siti Nurhaliza as the second Malaysian artist to have a digital duet with a deceased musician, the first being KRU, a music group that in 1997 rerecorded a song that was performed by Tan Sri P. Ramlee, "Getaran Jiwa" ("Spiritual Vibrations") for the 1960 movie Antara Dua Darjat.